Riksrevisjonen/pioneeR/README.md

 ### Use a data set from the current session

 If you have already loaded a data set to your current R session, you can tell pioneeR to use this data set when the app launches.
-In order to initialise pioneeR with a data set, you set the argument `x` in the `runPioneeR`-function.
+In order to initialise pioneeR with a data set, you set the argument `x` in the `run_pioneer()`-function.
 The argument supports an object of type `data.frame`, `tbl_df`, `data.table` or `matrix`.

 ```r
 runPioneeR(x = my_data_frame)